CENTRAL CHIMPANZEE

 Daily Life and Group Dynamics

 Chimpanzees are most active during the day.
 Depending on the season, they will spend somewhere between a third and a half of their time foraging.
-Activity budgets also show that chimpanzees spend equal parts of of their day socializing, traveling, and resting.
+Activity budgets also show that chimpanzees spend equal parts of their day socializing, traveling, and resting.
 Central chimpanzee groups have an average population of about 66 individuals, which is much more than their Western and Nigerian-Cameroon cousins, but much fewer than Eastern chimpanzee groups.
 A typical group will control a territory of over 7 square miles (18 sq km).

 Chimpanzee communities are ruled by an alpha male who must use both strength and diplomacy to maintain his power.
 Chimpanzee politics are not so different from human politics.
 Leaders must build and foster alliances, ensure loyalty, and keep a close eye on rivals.
 Given the right situation, a smart and strong chimp can rule a group for several years.